 Series editors: Jane Winters, Simon Trafford and Jonathan Blaney

-Manchester Medieval Sources provides translations of key sources that are directly usable in students’ own work, with accessible and contextual introductions and helpful annotations throughout.
+This series provides translations of key sources that are directly usable in students’ own work, with accessible and contextual introductions and helpful annotations throughout.
 The books meet a growing need amongst students and teachers by providing texts central to medieval studies courses and focus upon the diverse cultural and social as well as political conditions that affected the functioning of all levels of medieval society.
+Proposals for new volumes are welcome and should be accompanied by sample introductory material and examples of annotated translation.

 Series editor: Professor S. H. Rigby